Also in This Area

 Posted on: July 6, 2018

-[This story first appeared in Alpinist 62, which is now available on newsstands and in our online store.
-Yasushi Yamanoi is currently on the long list for the 2018 Piolets d'Or in recognition of a first ascent of an unnamed 5970-meter peak in India's Zanskar Range that he climbed with Takaaki Furuhata last year.
+[This story first appeared in Alpinist 62, which is available in our online store.
+You may also listen to it on the Alpinist Aloud podcast here.
+Yasushi Yamanoi was recently selected for the 2021 Piolets d'Or Lifetime Achievement Award and he was also included on the long list for the 2018 Piolets d'Or in recognition of a first ascent of an unnamed 5970-meter peak in India's Zanskar Range that he climbed with Takaaki Furuhata last year.
 They subsequently named the peak Rucho, which means "horns" in Ladakhi.
 The author of this story was a liaison officer for the pair's expedition, and he co-authored a report about the climb with Yamanoi for the American Alpine Journal.—Ed.]

 Yasushi Yamanoi after a climb of Heaven (5.12d), Yosemite, in 2012; the missing digits were amputated a decade prior, after an expedition to Gyachung Kang (7952m).
 [Photo] Ryota Kumagai